NomarCub/obsidian-open-vscode/README.md

 ## Installation

+[Here](https://obsidian.md/plugins?id=copy-url-in-preview)'s the plugin in Obsidian's Community Plugins website.
-You can install the plugin via the Community Plugins tab within Obsidian.
+You can also install the plugin via the Community Plugins tab within the Obsidian app.
-You can also manually copy from releases to your `.obsidian/plugins/open-vscode` folder.
+You can install the plugin manually by copying a release to your `.obsidian/plugins/open-vscode` folder.

 ## Development